r2dbc/r2dbc-over-adba/README.md

 # Reactive Relational Database Connectivity over ADBA Experiment

-:warning: **This project is currently no longer maintained given the lack in movement in the ADBA project.** :warning:
+:warning: **This project is no longer being actively maintained as the ADBA efforts were terminated.** :warning:

 We might reconsider reviving this project once ADBA has made significant progress.